 Elizabeth Park is open from sunrise to sunset every day of the year.
 There is no admission charge, but donations are appreciated.
-Please click the Donate menu (upper right) to discover the many ways in which you can make a donation.
+Please click Support on the menu (second to last option) to discover the many ways in which you can donate and support Elizabeth Park.

 There are a number of stone-dust footpaths throughout the Park that accommodate wheelchairs.
 A number of the gardens have turf pathways; most of these are handicap-accessible.
 The Heritage Rose Garden is fully handicap-accessible.
 Parking spaces for visitors with disabilities can be found in front of the Pond House Café within the Park.
-Additional designated spaces are located in the lot in front of the greenhouses and in front of the Heritage Rose Garden.
+Additional designated spaces are located in the lot in front of the greenhouses.

 Elizabeth Park is one of the most photographed places in Connecticut.
 Rarely a day goes by without “park paparazzi” snapping away.
 The captivating rose garden arches in full bloom are clearly the darling of the photographers.
-With our historic structures, gardens and flowers, photographers never run out of subject matter.
+With our historic structures, gardens, and flowers, photographers never run out of subject matter.
 Photography of the surrounding gardens during your visit is encouraged and we invite you to share your images with us on our Facebook page.
 If wanting to have a photoshoot in the park please request a permit.

 Rules and Regulations